NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

 Key Colony Beach, Florida 33051

-Within 15 calendar days after receipt of the complaint, Kathryn L. McCullough or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Kathryn L. McCullough or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
-The response will explain the position of the City of Key Colony Beach and offer options for substantive resolution of the Tramadol complaint
+Within 15 calendar days after receipt of the complaint, Becky Todd or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, Becky Todd or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+The response will explain the position of the City of Key Colony Beach and offer options for substantive resolution of the complaint.

 If the response by the ADA Coordinator or the designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Administrator.